splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/manual-dotnet-instrumentation.rst

       using (var activity = RegisteredActivity.StartActivity("Custom Span Name")) {
          activity?.SetTag("foo", "bar1");
-         // your logic for your custom activity
+         // your logic for custom activity
       }

 5. Register your ``ActivitySource`` by setting the ``OTEL_DOTNET_AUTO_TRACES_ADDITIONAL_SOURCES`` environmental variable.
 You can set the value to either ``Examples.ManualInstrumentations.Registered`` or to ``Examples.ManualInstrumentations.*``, which registers the entire prefix.